 Inspired by the third American President’s commitment to strengthening French-American relations, the Thomas Jefferson Fund will bring young talented researchers together to initiate or strengthen their collaborative research activities, co-organize conferences, and author joint articles for high-level publications, in order to achieve game-changing discoveries.

-In support of the “Make our Planet Great Again” Initiative, additional Thomas Jefferson Fund grants are available for research projects related to:
+In support of the “Make our Planet Great Again” Initiative, some Thomas Jefferson Fund grants have been awarded for research projects related to:

 — Earth System Science